Sexual Abuse And Assault

 When you suffered the humiliation, shock and pain of sexual abuse or sexual assault, the thought of recovering financial compensation may be the furthest thing from your mind.
 Often, however, you have a right to obtain restitution for your injuries, both physical and emotional.
 If you have been the victim of sexual abuse, assault or exploitation, contact sexual abuse attorney Joseph G. Klest to schedule a confidential consultation.

-Klest Injury Law Firm represents sexual abuse victims throughout Illinois and the nation.
-Mr. Klest handles all types of sexual assault cases, including priest sex abuse.
+Klest Injury Law Firm represents sexual abuse victims throughout Illinois and the nation, including priest sex abuse.

 Sexual Abuse And Statutes Of Limitations